baig/jquerymobile-editablelistview/README.md

 ## Author
-Wasif Hasan Baig
+<a href="mailto:pr.wasif@gmail.com?subject=About%20Editable%20Listview%20Plugin">Wasif Hasan Baig</a>

-## LICENSE
+## License
 This plugin is released under the Terms and Conditions of [MIT License](http://opensource.org/licenses/MIT).
-Please refer to LICENSE.txt in the root of the project directory.
+Please refer to the [License file](https://github.com/baig/jquerymobile-editablelistview/blob/master/LICENSE.txt) in the root of the project directory.